-Only 17 minutes from Kanazawa by express train is the third biggest city in Ishikawa Prefecture, Komatsu.
+Only 17 minutes from Kanazawa by express train is the third biggest city in Ishikawa, Komatsu.
 You may have heard the word before if not the city.
 If you don’t quite remember, there’s a huge reminder next to Komatsu Station:

 Komatsu Ltd. is a famous Japanese multinational corporation that manufactures industrial vehicles and equipment.
 That Komatsu is named for the city in which it began.

 Komatsu was also the first home to Kanazawa’s legendary sushi restaurant, Komatsu Yasuke!

 So what’s special about Komatsu?

 Kanazawa’s 3rd Maeda lord, Toshitsune retired to the newly built Komatsu Castle in 1640, where the lovely Rojou Park now stands.
 A large population of samurai, merchants and craftsmen followed and began developing the culture of the area.

 One of the more unique performances that developed was Children’s Kabuki, featured prominently during the city’s Otabi Festival in mid-May.
 For more than two and a half centuries, children have trained to perform on hikiyama, the beautifully detailed hand-crafted mobile stages.

 Komatsu has many cultural and historical spots, but today I’d like to draw your attention to Komatsu’s nature.
 Rich with seafood, more spacious houses than can be found in bigger cities, and easy to access to sea and mountains.
 We believe living close to nature is essential for a quality life.
 The most amazing places in Komatsu are those that are not only beautiful, but allow us to be close to nature.